HXSecurity/TerraformGoat/aws/s3/bucket_default_encryption_disable/README.md

 ## Description

-This is the scenario in which the AWS S3 bucket server-side encryption disable scenario.
+This is the scenario in which the AWS S3 bucket server-side encryption disable.

 ## Deployment Environment